Parent–teacher association

-A parent–teacher association/organization (PTA/PTO), parent-teacher-friend association (PTFA), or parent–teacher–student association (PTSA) is a formal organization composed of parents, teachers and staff that is intended to facilitate parental participation in a school.
+A parent–teacher association/organization (PTA/PTO), parent–teacher–friend association (PTFA), is a formal organization comprising parents, teachers and staff that is intended to facilitate parental participation in a school.
+A parent–teacher–student association (PTSA) additionally invites students to participate and give input.

 Australia and New Zealand

-In Australia, the function of PTAs is filled by parents and citizens associations, which are governed by both state and national organisational bodies.
+In Australia, the function of PTAs is filled by parents and citizens associations, which are governed by both state and national organizational bodies.

 India

-National Policy on Education, 1986, India
+National Policy on Education, 1986

-A 1992, "Program on Action" for the 1986 National Policy on Education encouraged 'giving pre-eminence to people's involvement including association of non-governmental and voluntary effort'.
+A 1992 'Program on Action' for the 1986 National Policy on Education encouraged giving pre-eminence to people's involvement, including the association of non-governmental and voluntary efforts.

 Government schemes

-Government education schemes such as Rashtriya Madhyamik Shiksha Abhiyan (RMSA) and Sarva Shiksha Abhiyan (SSA) have advocated community mobilisation and involvement.
-Under RMSA every school should have a PTA.
-School Development Management Committees (SDMCs) should co-exist with PTAs and leverage their functions.
-PTAs which should conduct meetings at least once a month and present SDMCs with a register of complaints, suggestions and actions taken.
-In 2013–14 37.54% of the schools in India had a PTA.
+Government education schemes such as Rashtriya Madhyamik Shiksha Abhiyan (RMSA) and Sarva Shiksha Abhiyan (SSA) have advocated for community mobilization and involvement.
+RMSA dictates that every school should have a PTA, School Development Management Committees (SDMCs) should co-exist with PTAs and leverage their functions, PTAs should conduct meetings at least once a month and present SDMCs with a register of complaints, suggestions, and actions taken.
+From 2013 to 2014, 37.54 percent of schools in India had a PTA.
 A 2010 study suggested that 50% of parents in rural areas and 45% in urban areas were aware of the existence of school PTAs.

 State guidelines

 Maharashtra

-In 1996, the Maharashtra government declared PTAs mandatory in all schools within the state.
-By 2014 50% of the schools had a PTA.
+In 1996, the Maharashtra government declared PTAs mandatory for all schools within the state.
+By 2014, 50% of the schools had a PTA.